DaoCloud/DaoCloud-docs/docs/en/docs/mspider/03UserGuide/01ServiceList/service-entry.md

 Service entries can add external services, web APIs, or virtual machines to the service mesh's internal service registry.
 Taking an external service as an example, after adding a service entry, the Envoy proxy can send traffic to the external service, and the service mesh can also perform traffic governance on the external service through virtual services and target rules, as if the service entry is a mesh Same as normal service in .

-Service mesh provides two creation methods: YAML creation and wizard creation.
+Service mesh provides two creation methods: Create with YAML and wizard creation.

 ## Graphic wizard creation